Return to Index

 Contraindications refer to situations in which a vaccine or vaccines should not be administered to an individual under any circumstances because the risks clearly outweigh the benefits.
 Precautions refer to a situation where the vaccine may be safely given, but the benefits and risks must be carefully weighed before proceeding.
 Contraindications and precautions may be temporary or permanent, and they may apply to all vaccines or only certain ones.
 A severe, life-threatening allergic reaction to a particular vaccine is a contraindication to its further use, although, the same individual may receive other vaccines safely.

-Special considerations are necessary for patients with compromised immune systems.
-The safety and effectiveness of immunizations will depend on the severity and cause of the immunodeficiency, such as AIDS or congenital conditions, and the type of vaccine being considered.
-Vaccines containing live viruses, for example, may actually cause the infectious illness in such patients, and even perfectly safe vaccines may not produce a sufficiently protective immune response.
+Special considerations are necessary for people with compromised immune systems.
+The safety and effectiveness of immunizations will depend on the severity and cause of the immunodeficiency.
+These may include HIV infection, congenital conditions, or after transplantation, and the type of vaccine being considered.
+Vaccines containing live viruses, for example, may actually cause the infectious illness in them, and even perfectly safe vaccines may not produce a sufficiently protective immune response.
 In some cases, the household contacts of immunocompromised patients should not receive live vaccines since the virus can be spread on rare occasions.
 In addition to immunodeficiencies, other illness, or medications to treat them, can impair vaccine safety and effectiveness.
 For example, children receiving corticosteroids, which at high doses can have profound effects on the immune system, may require special precautions.
 The same may be true for children with a history of seizures.

 Many children have their immunization unnecessarily delayed or even forgone due to common misconceptions among both physicians and parents regarding when vaccines are contraindicated.
 Routinely administered vaccines are generally not contraindicated under the following common circumstances: